 being filled with the fruits of righteousness, which are through Jesus Christ, unto the glory and praise of God.Philippians 1:11(ASV)

-Justification (initial salvation i.e. conversion) is the first stage of salvation and a once-for-all work of God Himself in the life of a believer, that is permanent and can never be lost.
+Justification (initial salvation or conversion), is the first stage of salvation and a once-for-all work of God Himself in the life of a believer that is permanent and can never be lost.

-Salvation in all its stages, has nothing to do with our own merit or good works, but has everything to do with faith in Christ and HIS good work.
-He paid the price for sin on our account.. freely and without cost... and He broke the power of sin in our life, so that He could live in us, carry out His righteous work through us, and produce in us the fruit of righteousness, as a living testimony of His goodness and grace.
+Salvation in all its stages has nothing to do with our own merit or good works, but has everything to do with faith in Christ and HIS good work.
+He paid the price for sin on our account, freely and without cost, and He broke the power of sin in our life so that He could live in us, carry out His righteous work through us, and produce in us the fruit of righteousness as a living testimony of His goodness and grace.

-One blessing of salvation is the immediate and permanent indwelling Holy Spirit, Who develops in us the precious fruit of His righteousness through many acts of faith.. as we grow in grace.
-It is as we yield our hearts to Him that the fruit of righteous fruit is formed in our life - for His glory and praise.
+One blessing of salvation is the immediate and permanent indwelling Holy Spirit Who develops in us the precious fruit of His righteousness through many acts of faith, as we grow in grace.
+It is as we yield our hearts to Him that the fruit of righteous fruit is formed in our life, for His glory and praise.

-In Galatians 5 Pauls presents us with a comprehensive list of spiritual fruit - love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-However, the responsibility to live godly lives and to crucify the flesh with its passions and desires is a choice each believer must make - for the fruit of righteousness can only come through faith in Christ and not through carnal works of the flesh.
+In Galatians 5, Pauls presents us with a comprehensive list of spiritual fruit; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+However, the responsibility to live godly lives and to crucify the flesh with its passions and desires, is a choice each believer must make, for the fruit of righteousness can only come through faith in Christ and not through carnal works of the flesh.

 Although the fruit of righteousness is manifest in many different ways, it can never be produced in our own strength or by our own self-efforts or fleshly works.
-The fruit of righteousness is not a patch-work of religious activities and prideful practices, but is manifested in the one who walks humbly before the Lord, and whose aches to do God's will.
+The fruit of righteousness is not a patch-work of religious activities and prideful practices, but is manifested in the one who walks humbly before the Lord, and who aches to do God's will.

-We received the imputed righteousness of Christ at salvation but the impartation of the spiritual fruit of righteousness, is rooted and grounded in godly acts of faith, which can only be produced as we allow the Spirit to lead and guide us in all we do.
+We received the imputed righteousness of Christ at salvation, but the impartation of the spiritual fruit of righteousness, is rooted and grounded in godly acts of faith which can only be produced as we allow the Spirit to lead and guide us in all we do.